 - Recent Legislative Action

-SB 1922, which changes pension law for Chicago's Municipal Employees and Laborers passes both the Illinois House and Senate on April 8, 2014.
-This bill does NOT currently impact CTPF.
+June 9, 2014, Governor Quinn signed SB 1922, which changes pension law for Chicago's Municipal Employees and Laborers.
+The bill passes both the Illinois House and Senate on April 8, 2014.
+The new law, PA 98-0641, does NOT currently impact CTPF.

 SB 1922 includes benefit changes for both Tier 1 and Tier 2 members, including a cut in COLA benefits, and increases in employee and employer contributions, and establishes an actuarially determined funding schedule for both funds.